 Ingredients for Sausage Stuffing

-- Cheap package of sausage - I found a 12-ounce one for 99.99 cents, but you could use less or more, to your taste.
+- Sausage - about one12-ounce package breakfast sausage.
+You could use less or more, to your taste.
 Or, keep it vegetarian and use more mushrooms and veggies.

 - 1 tablespoon of chopped garlic

-- Stuffing mixes are usually over-seasoned, so I left it out extra salt and pepper.
+- Stuffing mixes are usually over-seasoned, so I left it out salt and pepper.

 Over a medium heat in a large pan or pot, saute the sausage until brown and cooked through.
 Break apart the sausage into bite sizes.
 You can drain off some of the fat -- I kept it in, to flavor the veggies and stuffing.
 Set sausage aside when done.

-In the same pan, add the chopped onion, bell pepper and celery.
+In the same pan, add the chopped onion, bell pepper, mushrooms and celery.
 Cook about 5 minutes until soft.
 Finally add the chopped garlic and cook another minute.

 Now it's time to mix it all together.
 You may need to do this in batches, depending how much stuffing you are making.
 In a large bowl add the stuffing, sausage and cooked veggies.
+I add some fresh herbs, too.
 Mix well, and set it aside while preparing the turkey for roasting.

 Ingredients for Turkey with Sage